sunblaze-ucb/Libra/README.md

-# Libra ZK Reference Implementation
+# Libra ZK reference implementation

 [Libra](https://eprint.iacr.org/2019/317) is a doubly-efficient (meaning, for both the prover and the verifier) zkSNARK.